TimothyJones/github-cognito-openid-wrapper/README.md

 This project allows you to connect to GitHub (which uses OAuth2.0), using AWS Cognito (which uses OpenID Connect).

+## Getting Started

+    cp example-config.sh config.sh
+    vim config.sh # Or whatever your favourite editor is

+    npm install
+    npm run deploy # Will run the cloudformation script you configured above

 Full readme coming soon.